 Whom should I contact?

-- Any administrative issue (payments, refunds, manuscript numbers, current paper status, web site issues) should be directed to the person listed under “General Questions” on the Contact Us page.
+- Any administrative issue (manuscript numbers, current paper status, web site issues) should be directed to the Managing Editor.

 - Any questions regarding the editorial process (questions about a report, editor’s letter) should go to the Editor of your paper.

 - Questions about the journal itself, or questions about the Editors, should go to the Executive Editor.

 How do I obtain a receipt?